 Russian visa invitation (also called visa support or tourist voucher) is a mandatory document to obtain the visa to Russia.
 I have requested letters of invitation to many hotels and to different Russian tour operators.
 In this article I will tell you my experience about this document, which continues generating many doubts and questions when it comes to processing the visa to Russia.
+I also explain how to get an invitation in 5 minutes for tourism or business.

 1. What is the invitation letter (or visa support) to Russia?